vagabond1215/Fantasy-Survival/README.md

 - Woodcutters can season timber into **seasoned wood** for bows and handles.
 - Smelting recipes transform **raw ore** and fuel into bronze, iron, and steel ingots.

-All new recipes live in `src/crafting.js` (and mirrored in `docs/src/crafting.js`) and obey the same unlock rules as the equipment tiers they support.
+All new recipes live in `src/crafting.js` and obey the same unlock rules as the equipment tiers they support.
+After modifying any `src/` file, run `npm run sync-docs` to regenerate the `docs/` mirror so GitHub Pages publishes the updated bundle.
 This ensures higher-tier equipment and armor can be produced without requiring placeholder resources or manual inventory edits.

 ### Population generation and assignments